Weak weak approximation for certain quadric surface bundles: Introduction

 \subsection{Acknowledgements}

 This paper formed part of the author's thesis and he is grateful to his supervisor Tim Browning for suggesting the problem and his continued guidance.
 The author has greatly benefited from a number of useful discussions with Julian Lyczak to whom he is indebted.
 The author would also like to thank Christopher Frei, Tim Dokchitser, Wei Ho and, in particular, Diego Izquierdo for their valuable comments on previous drafts.
 The author is grateful for the suggestions of anonymous referees which have significantly reshaped the exposition of the paper.
+The author is funded by FWF project ESP 441-NBL.